 The American Hazelnut is a native shrub of Eastern Canada.
-It is a great addition for your food forest, orchard and excellent for your edible shelter belt.
+It is a great addition to your food forest, orchard and excellent for your edible shelter belt.

-The American Hazelnut has delicious nuts, slightly larger than the Beaked Hazelnut, which can be harvested in late August to early September.
+American Hazelnuts are delicious and slightly larger than the Beaked Hazelnut.
+They can be harvested in late August to early September.
 These nuts will also be an excellent food source for your local fauna if left on the tree.
-Hazelnuts can be enjoyed raw or roasted and we heard it makes a great bread-spread when the paste is mixed with some cacao!
+Hazelnuts can be enjoyed raw or roasted and we heard it makes a great bread spread when the paste is mixed with some cacao and honey!

 The American Hazelnut is a shrub and often suckers around its planted location which is useful as a hedge.
-It is a good pollinator for hybrid hazelnut shrubs.
-In its native range the American Hazelnut can be affected by a fungal disease called Eastern Filbert Blight (EFB), however our seed source is from a healthy parent trees located in Alberta which has been free from this blight.
+It is a good pollinator for other hybrid hazelnut shrubs.
+In its native range, the American Hazelnut can be affected by a fungal disease called Eastern Filbert Blight (EFB), however, our seed source is from healthy parent trees located in Alberta which have been free from this blight.

 Hardiness Zone: 3